rrobinson18/CSS-Drills/readme.md

 1. In the body element, create a div with an id of "container"
 2. Add 4 div elements with a class name of "boxes" and a unique id (box1, box2, boxN) inside the container div.
 Each added div will be a child of the container div and a sibling to each other.
-3. Create an <h2>, <p>, and <a> element inside of each of the 4 div's.
+3. Create an h2, p, and a element inside of each of the 4 div's.
 Add the following content to the elements:
 h2: Add a story title in each header
 p: Add a story description within each paragraph
 a: Add a link that says "Read More"